har-in-air/ESP32-WROOM32-Eagle-Breakout/README.md

 Board dimensions : ~ 36mm x 46mm

 Resistors are 0603 package.
-Capacitors are 0603 except for C3 (0805) and C6 (tantalum, Vishay-C).
+Capacitors are 0603 except for C6 (tantalum, Vishay-C).
+You can find suitable capacitors (0603 X5R, X7R) on Aliexpress and Ebay e.g. https://mcigicm.aliexpress.com/store/506373?spm=2114.10010108.0.0.15e3fdeesSP1Dd

 ## Assembly notes

 This layout is meant for manual assembly.
 I have placed vias in pads for shortest path to the power planes.
 The TPS82140 will have to be reflowed with the home-brew method of your choice - e.g. electric skillet.
 There's no need to risk reflowing the WROOM-32, just put thermal paste on the ground pad before hand-soldering the module pins.